FLOCK4H/Zenith/README.md

-# Zenith - AI Chat written in Electron and React.js
+# [SHOWCASE] Zenith - AI Chat written in Electron and React.js

+> [!IMPORTANT]
+> Due to a lack of external interest in the software, this project hasn't been updated in a long time.
+It now serves as a showcase of my experience.

-Zenith has no backend yet!
+Zenith has no backend

 # Setup
 Download and install Python (if you want to use notebook)